csesoc/constitution/CONSTITUTION.rst

 #.
 The following documents must be open to inspection, free of charge, by a member of CSESoc at any reasonable hour:

-   #. records, books and other financial documents of CSESoc,
    #. this constitution,
    #. minutes of all general meetings of CSESoc.